charity-classification/ukcat/readme.md

 python -m ukcat apply icnptso --charity-csv "./data/charities_inactive.csv" -f "name" -f "objects"
 ```

 This will create the `charities_active-icnptso.csv` and `charities_inactive-icnptso.csv` files that are included in the `./data/` folder.
-Each file gives a row per charity with the best estimated ICNPTSO category, along with the model's estimated probability of the correctness of that category.
+Each file gives a row per charity with the best estimated ICNP/TSO category, along with the model's estimated probability of the correctness of that category.

 You can choose to include the name of the charity and the tag name by adding the `--add-names` option.